Characterizing the Training Dynamics of Private Fine-tuning with Langevin diffusion: Budget Allocation between DP-LP and DP-FFT

-We next study the two-phase fine-tuning method of linear probing followed by full fine-tuning.
-We refer to this strategy as LP-FT, and find that it may work better in some settings than linear probing or full fine-tuning alone.
+Complementing the result of \cref{sec:approx-tradeoff-dp-lp-fft}, we use the 2-layer linear model of \cref{sec:non-approx-analysis} to show that DP-LP-FFT may work better in some settings than linear probing or full fine-tuning alone.
 Linear probing first can accelerate fine-tuning by aligning the linear head.
-The following result provides a convergence bound for LP-FT when we linear-probe for time $t_{\mathrm{lp}}$, and then fully fine-tune for time $t$. \begin{proposition}[Linear probing accelerates fine-tuning] For simplicity, we assume that $X^TX=I_{d\times d}$.
-If Assumption~\ref{asp:v-gaussian-init} and~\ref{asp:bdd-noise} hold, and we run linear probing for time $t_{\mathrm{lp}}$ and then fine-tuning (Equation~\eqref{eq:ft-ld-lw}) for time $t$, then the loss is upper bounded by:
+The following result provides a convergence bound for DP-LP-FFT when we linear-probe for time $t_{\mathrm{lp}}$, and then fully fine-tune for time $t$. \begin{proposition}[Convergence of DP-LP-FFT] Suppose we randomly initialize the linear head $v_0\sim\mathcal{N}(0,\beta I_{h\times h})$ and \cref{asp:bdd-noise} hold.
+We run linear probing for time $t_{\mathrm{lp}}$ and then fine-tuning (Equation~\eqref{eq:ft-ld-lw}) for time $t$ , then the loss is upper bounded by: